The Priestly Blessing

 After service, the congregation gathered in the Fellowship Hall for yet another Pot-Luck and we were home by 2:30.

 D rested for awhile Sunday afternoon.
-He seriously needed the sleep since Kai Li felt obligated to speak to every strange sound on Thursday night and tension had been running high Friday and Saturday.
-Now the preaching was behind him and the plan was to head for California early on Monday morning.
+He seriously needed the sleep since Kai Li had felt an obligation to speak to every strange sound on Thursday night and tension had been running high both Friday and Saturday.
+Now, with the preaching behind him, the plan was to head for California early on Monday morning.
 When he woke up we prayed: “Lord, we want this – but your will be done.”

 Earlier in the day, as we left the church, something was said about getting together with the Board later in the evening.
 We assumed it would be for an interview.
 So far nothing even remotely resembling an interview had happened.